|

 If everything is pastel, try a brightly colored version.
 If everything is feminine, try a masculine version.

-For instance, a meal planner helps a busy mom plan out her weekly meals and makes grocery shopping easier.
+For instance, a meal planner helps a busy mom plan her weekly meals and makes grocery shopping easier.

 Get Organized